Six of Pentacles

 Whatever it is, it is time to set boundaries that tip the balance in your favor, or as the saying goes, ‘nothing for nothing’!

-This card suggests a ‘give and take’ balance; you are what you put into yourself, and good living rewards with good health.
+This card suggests a ‘give and take’ balance.
+You are what you eat, and good living rewards with good health.

 Whatever the meaning for you, the card tells you that you will be looked after so long as you do the right thing or pay it back when you can, because what you give, you will get back.